alexandesigner/punk-api-react/README.md

-# Fractal Front-end test
+# Punk API React

 > Here you will find details for using this repository

 ## How to run this project?

-First of all you need to clone the design to your machine ``git clone https://github.com/alexandesigner/fractal-frontend.git``
+First of all you need to clone the design to your machine ``git clone https://github.com/alexandesigner/punk-api-react.git``

 #### Install
 ```bash